We are a vibrant all-girls' boarding and day school that has been offering girl-centric education for more than a century.

 This model is also beneficial to our teaching staff as they have more time to interact with each girl, to understand her needs, and enjoy a vibrant and professional teaching environment to allow her to thrive academically.
 We have found that members of staff choose to stay at MLC longer due to the community feeling.
 We also provide constant professional learning and development.

-Our PEM embraces our one journey from Pre-Kindergarten to Year 12 philosophy, which is designed to give growing girls stability as they move throughout the College.
+Our PEM embraces our one journey from Kindergarten–Year 12 philosophy, which is designed to give growing girls stability as they move throughout the College.

-Above all, the PEM builds on one of MLC's greatest strengths - its teacher-student relationships - to create an even more successful learning environment for your daughter.
+Above all, having small classes builds on one of MLC's greatest strengths - its teacher-student relationships - to create an even more successful learning environment for your daughter.

 At the end of the journey, the world awaits.